Kitware/candela/README.md

-# resplendent
+# candela
-Laboratory for exploring visualization component architecture and specification within Resonant
+Visualization components for the web